Guidelines on use of e-mail

 - include the following statement at the bottom of the e-mail:

-"The information in this message, including any attachments, may be privileged and may contain confidential information intended only for the person(s) named above.
+"The information in this message, including any attachments, may contain confidential information intended only for the person(s) named above.
 Any other distribution, copying or disclosure which is not necessary and proper in the discharge of the University's functions is strictly prohibited.
 If you are not the intended recipient or have received this message in error, please notify us immediately by reply e-mail and permanently delete the original transmission from us, including any attachments, without making a copy.
 Thank you.”

 - E-mail sent over the internet is especially vulnerable to privacy breaches or unintended disclosure.
 University employees are expected to use university provided e-mail facilities for the transmission of work related e-mail.
 Further, e-mail and associated attachments must be stored in a location and way in which privacy is protected.